zendfi/docs/docs/docs/api/payments.md

 - Use unique keys per payment intent (e.g., `order_id + timestamp`)
 - Keys are valid for 24 hours
 - Retrying with the same key returns the original payment
+- Use `Idempotency-Key` header, not request body
 :::

 ## Build Transaction (Advanced)

-For advanced integrations, get the raw Solana transaction to sign in your own wallet.
+Get the raw Solana transaction to sign in your own wallet.

 ### Endpoint